codesharedot/quantum-resistant-ledger-price/README.md

-# constellation price
+# reserve-rights price

-Gets the constellation price with Python (from JSON).
+Gets the reserve-rights price with Python (from JSON).

 https://pythonbasics.org